Fast, accurate, and system-specific variable-resolution modelling of proteins: Result and Discussion

 Since the open/closed transition is determined by the relative orientation of LID and NMP with respect to the CORE, the latter is modelled at high-resolution in the CANVAS simulation, with the aim of retaining a realistic degree of flexibility of the hinge.
 In contrast, the LID and the NMP domains are described using two levels of resolution, i.e. MG and CG.
 We recall that all residues whose distance is less than $1$ nm with respect the closest all-atom residues are described as MG, in order to guarantee a \textit{smooth} transition between highest and lowest level of resolution.
 A schematic representation is shown in Figure \ref{fig: ake-divisions}c.

 The CANVAS simulation shows two main protein conformations, in analogy with the all-atom simulation: the open one, as depicted in Figure \ref{fig: 4ke-canvas-conformation-apbs}(a), and the compact one as displayed in Figure \ref{fig: 4ke-canvas-conformation-apbs}(b).
 The interconversion between the two conformations is monitored, in analogy with the fully-atomistic simulation, by calculating the RMSD of the C$_\alpha$ atoms (CA$_{at}$, CA$_{mg}$, CA$_{cg}$) with respect to the reference frame.
 The resulting curve is shown in blue in Figure \ref{fig: rmsd-rmsf-4ake-at-canvas}a.
 The comparison between the all-atom and multi-resolution RMSD shows that the CANVAS model reproduces well the conformational changes observed in the fully atomistic system, allowing the protein to transition between the two basins more frequently than the all-atom reference.

-To gain further insight into this feature, we looked into the fluctuation of each C$_\alpha$ in the all-atom part, and each CA bead (CA$_{mg}$, CA$_{cg}$) in the MG and CG ones (whose position is the same of the corresponding C$_\alpha$ atoms in all-atom representation), as depicted with blue line in Figure \ref{fig: rmsd-rmsf-4ake-at-canvas}b.
+In order to assess whether the two sampled states are structurally similar in both simulations, we performed a clustering analysis on the all-atom and CANVAS trajectories, using the RMSD with respect to the starting structure as a distance measure.
+From the two clusters obtained (corresponding to the fully open and to the compact conformation), the central structures are extracted; representative conformations belonging to the same state are then compared between the atomistic and multiscale cases (Figure S5), and the RMSD between them was calculated.
+The resulting RMSD values are of 3.7 \AA~for the open conformations, and 5.5 \AA~for the compact ones; a visual inspection of the representative structures reveals that these deviations are mostly limited to the flexible and disordered regions of the protein, while the overall conformational state is the same in the atomistic and multiscale case.
+Conversely, the comparison of closed and open structures shows larger deviations: the RMSD between the open atomistic and CANVAS compact representative conformations is 7.4 \AA~, while the RMSD value is 5.8 \AA~when comparing the compact atomistic and CANVAS open representative conformations.
+Next, we looked into the fluctuation of each C$_\alpha$ in the all-atom part, and each CA bead (CA$_{mg}$, CA$_{cg}$) in the MG and CG ones (whose position is the same of the corresponding C$_\alpha$ atoms in all-atom representation), as depicted with blue line in Figure \ref{fig: rmsd-rmsf-4ake-at-canvas}b.
 Also in this case, for both all-atom and lower-resolution regions the fluctuations of C$_\alpha$ atoms are comparable with those from the atomistic simulation.
+The comparison of fluctuations has also been performed independently on the sets of frames extracted from the atomistic and CANVAS trajectories after the RMSD-based clustering; the resulting RMSF is plotted in Figure S6 of the Supporting Information, and it shows a similar trend in the two cases.